ananace/matrix-releasetracker/README.md

   :hs_url: https://matrix.org
   :access_token: <token>
 :database:
-  # Will default to a database.db in the working-directory if missing
+  # Will default to sqlite stored in database.db in the working-directory
-  #:connection_string: sqlite://database.db
+  :connection_string: sqlite://database.db
 ```

 A more fully featured configuration example can be seen in [releasetracker.yml.example](releasetracker.yml.example)